gitpie/GitPie/README.md

 GitPie is a Multiplatform Client for [Git](https://git-scm.com/) that have the goal to be a simple and elegant solution to manage any git project don't matter what git service you use.
 And the best is 100% open source.

-## Warning
-The pie is extremely hot!
-Eating it can hurt!

-GitPie is under hard development.
-And can have a lot of bug and unterminated capabilities.
-Please go easy and be gentle.

 ## What's in the pie stuffing?

 GitPie is built on [Electron](https://github.com/atom/electron) and [Angular](https://github.com/angular/angular) to have a maintainable and organized source to anyone understand what's going on behind the scenes.